Summary

 The current rules are the result of a long, progressive relaxation.
 To put it in context:

-- 4th-12th centuries: abstinence included meat, eggs, dairy, and sometimes fish.
+- 4th-12th centuries: abstinence included meat, eggs, dairy products, and sometimes fish.
 Fasting was observed every day of Lent (except Sundays).
-Only one meal a day was allowed, after 3 p.m.
+Only one meal a day was allowed, after 3 PM.

-- 13th century: eggs and dairy were allowed in most dioceses.
+- 13th century: eggs and dairy products were permitted in most dioceses.

 - 1917: the Code of Canon Law systematized the rules.
-Abstinence every Friday of the year, fasting in Lent.
+Abstinence every Friday of the year, fasting during Lent.

 - 1966: Paul VI simplified the rules with the constitution Paenitemini.
-Obligatory abstinence was reduced to the Fridays of Lent and Ash Wednesday.
-Fasting, to two days.
+Obligatory abstinence was reduced to Fridays of Lent and Ash Wednesday.
+Fasting was reduced to two days.

 - 1983: the new Code of Canon Law confirmed these rules, which are still in force today.